-- 5.20 One of the sustainability issues to be addressed in the Local Development Framework is to assist in the delivery of an 'energy hierarchy'.
+- 5.15 One of the sustainability issues to be addressed in the LDF is to assist in the delivery of an 'energy hierarchy'.
 This involves the use of less energy by avoiding waste, by energy efficiency methods, by the use of energy from renewable sources and by the use of non-polluting sources of fuel where possible.
-This is to be achieved through Core Strategy Policy CP18 and Development Policy DP34 - 5.21 A target for major developments of at least 10% of energy requirements being met from on-site renewable energy generation (or equivalent savings elsewhere) was set in the adopted Development Policies DPD (Policy DP34).
-The revised Sustainable Development SPD (adopted April 2015) helps further to achieve this by providing guidance to home owners, developers and planners on the design and production stages of residential developments. - 5.22 With the revocation of the RSS the District is without a renewable energy target, apart from that outlined in Policy DP34, which seeks 10% on-site renewable generation for certain developments.
-With the strengthening of Part L of the Building Regulation however, the Council can no longer seek this requirement of Policy DP34 as the building standards have exceeded that which were in place when the policy was first adopted.
-This will be reviewed through a new Local Plan. - 5.23 In March 2011 Local Government Yorkshire and Humber published a report entitled 'Low carbon and renewable energy capacity in Yorkshire and Humber'.
-This maps out the renewable energy potential throughout the region for different types of energy generation.
-For Hambleton the main resources shown are for Commercial Wind (225 MW) and Biomass (101 MW). - 5.24 According to the Department of Business, Energy and Industrial Strategy there are 23 onshore wind turbine installations in the district , including 2 wind turbines, which are part of a 5 turbine, 10-15 MW development at Seamer.
-The scheme also lies within the administrative boundary of Stockton-on-Tees.
-A 4 turbine scheme became operational at Bullamoor in December 2015, a solar voltaic scheme became operational at Husthwaite at March 2016 and a 5.0 MW photovoltaic scheme became operational in February 2017 at Sandhutton Lane in Carlton Miniott.
+This is to be achieved through Core Strategy Policy CP18 and Development Policy DP34 - 5.16 A target for major developments of at least 10% of energy requirements being met from on-site renewable energy generation (or equivalent savings elsewhere) was set in the adopted Development Policies DPD (Policy DP34).
+The revised Sustainable Development SPD (adopted April 2015) helps further to achieve this by providing guidance to home owners, developers and planners on the design and production stages of residential developments. - 5.17 With the amendment of Part L of the Building Regulation however, the Council can no longer seek this requirement of Policy DP34 as the building standards have exceeded that which were in place when the policy was first adopted. - 5.18 According to the Renewable Energy Planning Database for 2019, there are 8 renewable energy schemes within Hambleton which have planning permission or which are completed.